FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

    }
    ```

-> Tip: If you want to disable the paywall during DEBUG builds after you've made sure that it works as expected, you can append `.withDebugOverrides(purchasedTier: 1)` to `FreemiumKit.shared`.
+> Tip: If you want to disable the paywall during DEBUG builds after you've made sure that it works as expected, you can call `.withOverridesForDebug(purchasedTier: 1)` on `FreemiumKit.shared` within an `#if DEBUG` check.

 ## Showing the Paywalls